Chwiggy/BA-Thesis/README.md

 ## TODOs
 [x] population data and lorenz curves
-[x] temporal analysis: many departure times a day, compare results: use case ebay classifieds and friends [] think about equalizing of closeness centrality
+[x] temporal analysis: many departure times a day, compare results: use case ebay classifieds and friends [x] think about equalizing of closeness centrality
+[] manual clustering by amplitude of differences
+[] final run on server
+    [] optimise script for server usage
-[] compare different profiles: use classification?
+    [] run analysis for heidelberg + surrounding area on server [] compare different profiles: use classification?
 [] pick different representative cells with detailed analysis
     [] from one cell to any cell over time